2025.04.16

 2024.12.04

-To prepare content for a special publication, the X-Basic Planning team visited architect Wu Jian-Zhi at the Jiguang Works Office.
-In the ground floor space filled with the warm aromas from architect Lai Ren-Shuo's kitchen, we gained deep insights into its regeneration process and design philosophy.
+To prepare content for a special publication, the X-Basic Planning team visited architect Wu Chien-chih at the Workstation JK.
+In the ground floor space filled with the warm aromas from architect Lai Jen-shuo's kitchen, we gained deep insights into its regeneration process and design philosophy.
+Hidden in a narrow alley on Taichung's Jiguang Street, this building, originally a factory and residence, was once forgotten with the passage of time like many old houses in the central district.
+However, after a visit from the two designers, it found a turning point.
+Taking 'nostalgia' as its starting point, it explores another possibility for urban living.

 Read More